swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

         </catalog>
         """ )

-To allow free formatting of the literal an indentation stripping operation is applied whereby any whitespace characters in front of the closing delimiter are removed from each of the lines in the literal.
+To allow free formatting of the literal, an indentation stripping operation is applied whereby any whitespace characters in front of the closing delimiter are removed from each of the lines in the literal.
 As part of this process any initial linefeed is also removed.
 This allows the developer to paste literal content directly into the string without modification.
 Some concern has been expressed about could introduce confusion if the prefixing indentation of each line does not contain the same whitespace characters, though this can be checked for by a compiler warning.
+If this is considered too magical a #trimLeft("""literal""") could be introduced to make it explicit.

 ## Detailed design